 Any kind of injury can completely change your life, but brain injuries are some of the most debilitating injuries that you can sustain from an accident.
-The brain controls your whole body, so when it gets injured, you can have trouble thinking, speaking, and moving.
+When the brain gets injured, you can have trouble thinking, speaking, and moving.
 Brain injuries can affect the rest of your life, so when you get one from someone else’s negligence, you likely want to hold that person accountable for their actions.

-When you’ve suffered from a brain injury and want to know your legal options, a Columbia brain injury lawyer from The Solomon Law Group could help you explore what you can do.
-When you hire one of our lawyers, we’ll fully investigate what happened to you so we can calculate what full and fair compensation would be for you.
+When an accident has resulted in a brain injury and you or a loved one is investigating the available legal options, a Columbia, SC brain injury lawyer could help you explore what you can do.
+When you hire lawyers to fight for you, they’ll fully investigate what happened to you and calculate what full and fair compensation would be for you.

 According to South Carolina Department of Health and Environmental Control, almost 500,000 kids need to be treated in the emergency department for traumatic brain injuries each year.